igrek51/raspberry-looper/README.md

 Apart from controlling the looper with the physical buttons, you can also visit HTTP frontend page at http://192.168.0.51:8000 .
 This gives access to more options like:

 - recording/playing more tracks (unlimited number),
 - adjusting the volume levels for the input and each of the tracks,
-- recording output session to MP3 file and downloading it from there.
+- recording output session to MP3 file and downloading it from there,
+- displaying track plots.

 ## Logs
 Watch logs with `less -R /home/pi/looper/looper.log` or with `cd ~/looper && make logs`.